 What is already confirmed

-Current broadcaster tables name SRG SSR in the World Cup 2026 picture for Switzerland and Liechtenstein, while SRG SSR officially presents Play Suisse as its streaming platform and says the regional players remain available.
+Current broadcaster tables name SRG SSR in the World Cup 2026 picture for Switzerland and Liechtenstein, while SRG officially presents Play Suisse as its streaming platform, supports core connected devices, and is expanding the wider Play environment around live sport.

 FIFA World Cup 2026 Schedule - Key Dates